jvliegen/gameboy/journal.md

 Sounds like a plan, doesn't it ?

-After half an hour or so, two additional commands are implemented: DI, which disables the interrupts; and LD SP, nn, which load a 16-bit value into the stackpointer.
-Apparently the next instruction is a LD A. This already was implemented and also seemed to work ... *hoozah* for me :)
+After half an hour or so, two additional commands are implemented: DI, which disables the interrupts; and LD SP, nn, which loads a 16-bit value into the stackpointer.
+Apparently the next instruction is an LD A. This already was implemented and also seemed to work ... *hoozah* for me :)

 ## November 14th 2018